Illawarra Construction & Framing Climate Considerations

 Hall Brian • February 18, 2026

-Timber Frames & Roof Trusses in Illawarra: Built for Escarpment, Coast & Climate
+Timber Frames & Roof Trusses in The Illawarra Climate

 Construction across the Illawarra presents unique structural demands.
 Positioned between the coastline and the escarpment, the region experiences a combination of heavy rainfall, wind exposure, salt-laden air and steep terrain.